-- (1) 1The faculty appoints a doctoral committee which conducts the doctoral examination procedure.
-2As a rule, it shall be composed of two reviewers of the doctoral thesis and a chairperson who must not be a representative of the given (sub)discipline.
-3At least one reviewer must be a member of the Faculty.
-4The committee shall be appointed at the beginning of the opening of the doctoral examination procedure upon prior proposal from the faculty council.
-5If both reviewers mark the doctoral thesis with the mark "summa cum laude", a third reviewer must be appointed.
-6The reviewers appointed in accordance with this subsection or section 8 subsections 6, 8, or 9 are members of the doctoral committee. - (2) 1The doctoral committee shall decide on the admission and on the mark, or on a rejection of the doctoral thesis in a non-public meeting based on written reviews.
-2It shall conduct the thesis defence, mark the performance during the examination, and suggest the overall final mark. - (3) All decisions of the doctoral committee shall be put on record.
+- (1) The faculty council appoints a doctoral committee which conducts the doctoral examination procedure.
+As a rule, it shall be composed of two reviewers of the doctoral thesis and a chairperson who must not be a representative of the given (sub)discipline.
+At least one reviewer must be a member of the Faculty.
+The committee shall be appointed at the beginning of the opening of the doctoral examination procedure upon prior proposal from the faculty council.
+If both reviewers mark the doctoral thesis with the mark "summa cum laude", a third reviewer must be appointed by the faculty council. - (2) The doctoral committee shall decide on the admission and on the mark, or on a rejection of the doctoral thesis in a non-public meeting based on written reviews.
+It shall conduct the thesis defence, mark the performance during the examination, and suggest the overall final mark. - (3) All decisions of the doctoral committee shall be put on record.